-5.1.1.4.1 Edit (E)
+5.1.2.4.1 (E)dit

 This menu item is only available for single files and opens the file in the Editor.
-The cursor is at the beginning of the file, or, if the file was opened and saved before, at the position the cursor was in when the file was saved.
+The cursor is at the beginning of the file or, if the file was opened and saved before, at the position the cursor was in when the file was saved.
+The cursor is displayed by blinking dot 7 and 8.
 The file is automatically opened in insert mode.
 If this menu item is not available, you have either selected a folder or one or more files (recognizable at set dots 7 and 8).
-If you open a music file with the extension ".hmf" for editing, the application "MusikBraille" will automatically be launched. (see chapter 5.1.5 MusikBraille).
+If you open a music file with the extension ".hmf" for editing, the application "MusikBraille" will automatically be launched. (see chapter 5.1.6 (M)usikBraille).

-5.1.1.4.2 View (V)
+5.1.2.4.2 (V)iew

 This menu item is only available for single files.
 This command opens the file in "Read Only" mode.
-It cannot be modified.
-If you attempt to enter or delete characters, you will simply generate warning signals, as long as the acoustic signals setting in the Active Star's Options menu is set to output warning tones.
-If the file is opened for the first time, the cursor is located at the beginning, if not, it will be located at the previous cursor position If this menu item is not available, you have either selected a folder or one or more files (recognizable at set dots 7 and 8).
-If you open a music file with the extension ".hmf" for reading, the application "MusikBraille" will automatically be launched. (see chapter 5.1.5 MusikBraille).
+You can recognize the Read Only by the non-blinking Cursor shown as dot 7 and 8.
+Files opened in Read Only cannot be modified.
+If you attempt to enter or delete characters, you will simply generate warning signals, as long as the acoustic signals setting in the Actilino's (O)ptions menu is set to output warning tones.
+If the file is opened for the first time, the cursor is located at the beginning, if not, it will be located at the previous cursor position.
+You can close files in Read Only by pressing [TLC] or {Esc}.
+If this menu item is not available, you have either selected a folder or one or more files (recognizable at set dots 7 and 8).
+If you open a music file with the extension ".hmf" for reading, the application "MusikBraille" will automatically be launched. (see chapter 5.1.6 (M)usikBraille).

-5.1.1.4.3 Open (O)
+5.1.2.4.3 (O)pen

 This menu item is only available for single folders.
-With this function you open the folder and view its contents.
+With this function, you open the folder and view its contents.
 These are marked with a leading full character.
 To leave the folder, select the two points which follow the full character.
-In a folder, you can create new files or folders, and reopen the last opened file.
+In a folder, you can create new files or folders and reopen the last opened file.
 If this menu item is not available, you have either selected a folder or one or more files (recognizable at set dots 7 and 8).
 However, in order to get into the folder (for example to insert files), press [SPC + TRC] {Ctrl+Enter}.

-5.1.1.4.4 cut (U)
+5.1.2.4.4 c(U)t

-In order to move a file or folder, you can cut it and insert it to a different place.
-Use the menu item "cut" or press [SPC + 1 3 4 6] (Chord x) {Ctrl+x}.
+In order to move a file or folder, you can cut it and insert it into a different place.
+Use the menu item "c(U)t" or press [SPC + 1 3 4 6] (Chord x) {Ctrl+x}.
 All marked objects will be copied into the clipboard.
 Then move to the folder, you want to insert it and press [SPC + 1 2 3 6] (Chord v) {Ctrl+v}.
 The files and/or folders from the clipboard will be inserted at the desired location and removed at their original location.

-5.1.1.4.5 copy (C)
+5.1.2.4.5 (C)opy

-To copy a file or folder, choose the menu item "copy" or press [SPC + 1 4] (Chord c) {Ctrl+c}.
+To copy a file or folder, choose the menu item "(C)opy" or press [SPC + 1 4] (Chord c) (Ctrl+c).
 All marked objects will be copied into the clipboard.
-Then move to the folder, you want to insert it and press [SPC + 1 2 3 6] (Chord v) {Ctrl+v}.
+Then move to the folder, you want to insert it into and press [SPC + 1 2 3 6] (Chord v) {Ctrl+v}.
 The files and/or folders from the clipboard will be inserted at the desired location.

-5.1.1.4.6 Paste (P)
+5.1.2.4.6 (P)aste